Making Your Wishes Known

-Your presently have severe pain and in order to have it alleviated, the meds you take make you sedated and cause you to sleep all the time.
+Your presently have severe pain.
+I. n order to have it alleviated, the meds you take make you sedated and cause you to sleep all the time.

-If all this is overwhelming for you it may be the right time to take a look at how the Health Care Notebook makes it easy for you to compile all this information and keep it in one place.
+If all this is overwhelming, it may be the right time to take a look at how the Health Care Notebook.
+It makes it easy for you to compile all this information and keep it in one place.

-Caregiver Relief will continue to provide important information help for those planning to age in place.
+Caregiver Relief will continue to provide important information to help those planning to age in place.

 Our Resources section can help you find the information and tools that you need.
 We have courses, videos, checklists, guidebooks, cheat sheets, how-to guides and more.